doublesecretagency/craft-googlemaps/docs/javascript/README.md

    - googlemaps.js
 ```

 The `googlemaps.js` file is the [main entry point](/javascript/googlemaps.js/).
-It allows you to create a new map, load an existing map, and initialize one or more maps.
+It allows you to create a new map, load an existing map, or initialize one or more map containers.
 The globally-accessible `googleMaps` JavaScript object will be automatically preloaded by this file.

 The `dynamicmap.js` file contains a [`DynamicMap` JavaScript model](/javascript/dynamicmap.js/), which is used to generate individual `DynamicMap` objects for each map.
 Each one is a chainable instance of a fully functional Google Map.